Dedoc-9/DUME-DVSM/README.md

 //
 // NOTE:
 // This section is intentionally COMMENT-ONLY so the file
-// remains valid Swift while still serving as README content.
+// remains valid Swift while serving as embedded documentation.
 //
 // =====================================================
 //